code-423n4/docs/awarding/judging-criteria/bounty-judging.md

 Sponsors are responsible for reviewing and assessing submitted findings, and providing a written response indicating their determination, within 7 days of submission.

+Sponsors' written responses are typically shared with the warden who reported the finding within 1-2 business days of receipt.

 ## Appeals process for bounty programs

 Wardens may choose to appeal a sponsor's verdict for a Code4rena bounty submission, if they wish to formally contest the assessed validity and/or risk level of one or more findings.